csarnacki/Professional-README-Generator/README.md

 The user can then preview the README and see that it contains all the information they included as well as a table of contents that allows them to jump to a certain part of the page.

+Below is a link that can be clicked on to view a video demonstrating usage.

 https://drive.google.com/file/d/1tUgTukz4Ylu5gXwAr-CueDZVlxYxNMPq/view